-Why do you want to be an entrepreneur?
+Why do you want to build a business and become an entrepreneur?
 Is it because you want to make lots of money?
-Or do you want to follow the trend?
-Or do you want to prove someone wrong?
-Or do you dislike your current job?
-Instead of getting carried away by your personal, professional or social circumstances, think hard and long about why you want to be an entrepreneur.
-It should only be because you genuinely want to be that.
-Because you know no other way to be.
-Only then will you be able to be successful in your endeavor.
-Only then should you take the plunge.
-Entrepreneurship should come naturally to you.
+Or do you want to join the line of new-age entrepreneurs?
+Is it because you want to prove someone wrong?
+Or is it due to your dissatisfaction with your current job?
+Instead of getting carried away by your personal, professional, or social circumstances, think hard and long about why do YOU want to be an entrepreneur.
+It should only be because you genuinely want to become one and because you know of no other way to be.
+Only then will you be able to put the dedication and effort required to be successful in your endeavor.
+If you know this is all you want, then entrepreneurship will come naturally to you.

-Below are my 5 reasons as to why I wanted to be an entrepreneur all along.
+Below were my five reasons for wanting to be an entrepreneur.
 It may help you decipher and decide your reasons:

-I was always tampering with technology at the forefront, and in the background, I was keenly following the substantial influence of media in shaping the world.
-I could see the advent of technology-driven media convergence.
-I was certain there would be ample opportunities to explore and become a chief player in the converged media domain.
+I was always tampering with technology at the forefront.
+The substantial effect that media was having in shaping the world was very apparent to me.
+The advent of technology-driven media convergence made me certain there were going to be ample opportunities to explore and become a chief player in the converged media domain.

 With the easy availability of smartphones, high-speed internet, and seamless connectivity solutions, the new media paradigm was emerging rapidly.
-While existing players were busy maximizing their profit, and fulfilling their commitments to investors and other stakeholders, I thought of becoming a challenger to capture the emerging opportunity.
+With existing players being busy with maximizing profits and fulfilling commitments to their clients.
+I felt I could become a challenger in this emerging media space.

-Becoming successful at anything requires you to have an understanding of market realities, knowing well the kind of risk you are going to face, and having a network of people who can connect your opportunity to the market.
+Becoming successful at anything requires you to have an understanding of market realities.
+Having existing relationships with people in your market and being aware of the risk heading your way.
 I was ready with having all these three factors favorably tuned up at my side.

-I hope by now you have got the idea.
-Instead of allowing your emotions to supersede your decision of becoming an entrepreneur, it is better to first solidify your reason as to why you want to start your own business.
+Instead of allowing your emotions to supersede your decision of becoming an entrepreneur, it is better first to solidify your reason as to why you want to start your own business.

-I invite you to engage in a provocative questioning to answer 5-Whys to find out the real reasons why you think you want to be an entrepreneur:
+Engage in a provocative questioning to answer 5-Whys to find out the real reasons why you want to be an entrepreneur: